 The group contribution will require the conclusion of a group contribution agreement that will have to meet various requirements.

 According to the pre-draft repair law, the group contribution agreement will have to be added to the tax return in order to benefit from the deduction.
 A model agreement will be issued by Royal Decree.

-Subject to the same formalities and tax treatment, it will also be allowed to transfer losses from a qualifying foreign company, located in the EEA, in case this company definitively ceases its activities (assuming that these activities are not transferred to another group company within the 3-year period after cessation).
-The foreign company will be allowed to contribute the cessation tax loss that the qualifying foreign company has suffered during the taxable period to a Belgian taxpayer.
+Subject to the same formalities and tax treatment, the new group contribution regime will also allow the utilisation of tax losses from a qualifying foreign company, located in the EEA, in case this company definitively ceases its activities (assuming that these activities are not transferred to another group company within the 3-year period after cessation).

 In case a final EEA cessation loss has been deducted and the activities of the foreign company concerned are restarted within a 3-year period, the previously deducted group contribution will have to be recaptured by adding it to the Belgian company’s taxable base for the tax year during which the activities have been restarted.

 The new group contribution regime will be added, as last item, to the first, unrestricted basket of tax attributes for purposes of calculating the minimum taxable base (cf. Phase I measures).

 A CFC rule will be introduced in the context of the mandatory implementation of the Anti-Tax Avoidance Directive (ATAD).